hanguyentieuyen/threads-replica-docs/docs/tradeoffs-future.md

 ## 4. Backend Capability Ahead Of UI Surface

-- The backend already supports notifications, post search, hashtags, media uploads, and OAuth-related flows.
+- The frontend now includes a notification inbox, but several backend/client capabilities still lack a complete user-facing flow: post search, a `for_you` feed selector, comment replies, and circle/audience management.
-- The frontend exposes the strongest user-facing experiences around feed, profile, saved posts, and direct messages, but not every backend capability has a dedicated screen yet.
+- Media uploads also reach the composer, but posted images and video are not yet rendered on feed and detail cards.
-- Best next step: add a notification center UI, a richer post-search experience, and clearer visibility into notification read state.
+- Best next step: add a richer post-search experience, finish media rendering, and decide the product scope for replies and audience management.

 ## 5. Quality Is Stronger On The Frontend Than The Backend